stewyb314/trc/docs/Design.md

 ## Jobs
 Jobs represent a single command launched by the client.
-Besides monitoring the job for completion, the job is also responsible for providing a streaming service to clients.
+Besides monitoring the job for completion, the job is also responsible for providing a streaming service to clients when displaying output of a running process.
 The job accomplishes this by writing the output of each command to a file.
 As clients execute the `output` subcommand, a watcher is created.
 Each watcher essentially tails the output file and writes the result to a channel.
 When the command completes (either by finishing execution or by client stopping command) the watcher is notified via a channel.